-3CE's Addendum No. 3 primarily addresses 3CE's planned expansion to serve customers in the City of Buellton beginning in January 2022.
+3CE's Addendum No. 5 primarily addresses 3CE's planned expansion to serve customers in the County of San Luis Obispo beginning in January 2025.

-Additionally, Addendum No. 3 contains certain updated projections that are consistent with 3CE's recently filed Integrated Resources Plan, approved FY 2020/2021 Operating Budget, and other operating considerations including the impacts of COVID-19 and 3CE's planned 2021 expansion into areas served by two different Investor Owned Utilities.
+Additionally, Addendum No. 5 contains certain updated projections that are consistent with 3CE's Integrated Resources Plan, current resource planning, Operating Budget, and other operating considerations.

-Finally, Addendum No. 3, including references to 3CE's August 16, 2017 Implementation Plan, December 7, 2018 Addendum No. 1, and December 17, 2019 Addendum No. 2, each of which are incorporated by reference and attached hereto as Appendices E, F, and G., respectively, address all requirements identified in Public Utilities Code Section 366.2(c)(4), including universal access, reliability, equitable treatment of all customer classes and any requirements established by state law or by the CPUC concerning aggregated service.
+Finally, Addendum No. 5, including references to 3CE's August 16, 2017 Implementation Plan, December 7, 2018 Addendum No. 1, December 17, 2019 Addendum No. 2, November 4, 2020 Addendum No. 3, and September 22, 2022 Addendum No. 4, each of which are incorporated by reference and attached hereto as Appendices E, F, G, H, and I respectively, address all requirements identified in Public Utilities Code Section 366.2(c)(4), including universal access, reliability, equitable treatment of all customer classes and any requirements established by state law or by the CPUC concerning aggregated service.

-CHAPTER 2 - Changes to Address 3CE Service Extension to the City of Buellton
+CHAPTER 2 - Changes to Address 3CE Service Extension to the County of San Luis Obispo

-As set for above, 3CE's Addendum No. 3 primarily addresses 3CE's planned expansion to serve customers in Buellton beginning in January 2022.
-Addendum No. 3 also provides updated projections based on 3CE's operating history.
+As set for above, 3CE's Addendum No. 5 primarily addresses 3CE's planned expansion to serve customers in the County of San Luis Obispo beginning in January 2025.
+Addendum No. 5 also provides updated projections based on 3CE's operating history.

-The addition of Buellton in January 2022 will have minor impacts on 3CE's operations including customer energy requirements, peak demand, renewable energy purchases, revenues, expenses and various other items.
-Other changes, such as 3CE's commitment to 60% of its retail load met by clean and renewable resources by 2025 and 100% by 2030, are reflected in the following sections.
-To the extent that other details related to membership expansion are not specifically discussed within this Addendum No. 3, 3CE represents that such information has not substantively changed relative to the initial Implementation Plan or Addendums No. 1 or No. 2 as previously certified by the commission.
+The addition of San Luis Obispo County in January 2025 will have minor impacts on 3CE's operations including customer energy requirements, peak demand, renewable energy purchases, revenues, expenses, and various other items.
+3CE's commitment to 60% of its retail load met by clean and renewable resources by 2025 and 100% by 2030, are reflected in the following sections.
+To the extent that other details related to membership expansion are not specifically discussed within this Addendum No. 5, 3CE represents that such information has not substantively changed relative to the initial Implementation Plan or Addendums Nos.
+1, 2, 3, or 4 as previously certified by the Commission.